maread99/market_prices/docs/developers/typing_doc.md

 ### mptypes.py

-Types defined by `market_prices` are defined on the `mptypes.py` module.
+Types specific to `market_prices` are defined on the `mptypes.py` module.
+These include type aliases, custom pydantic types and internal enums.

-In addition to type aliases and custom pydantic types internal enum types are also defined on `mptypes.py`.

 The annotation of any public parameter that takes an mptype should begin `mptypes.` in order to explictly declare the type as being specific to `market_prices`.